bci-vr-nju/bci-vr-nju.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi Guys✋, we are the BCI-VR research group at Nanjing University.
-We are currently surpervised by [Dr. Guihuan Feng](https://software.nju.edu.cn/fenggh/).
-We are also leading a *Innovation and Entrepreneurship Training Program for College Students*, starting from Sept, 2023.
+We are surpervised by [Dr. Guihuan Feng](https://software.nju.edu.cn/fenggh/).
+We are leading a *Innovation and Entrepreneurship Training Program for College Students*, starting from Sept, 2023.

 We want to explore the possible approaches to incorporating brain-computer interfaces with VR, utilizing BCI to boost a better interaction with VR.